mikecokina/elisa/README.rst

 Visualization of the results
 ----------------------------

-Elisa comes with a substantial graphic library to comfortable visualization of various results.
+Elisa comes with a substantial graphic library for comfortable visualization of various results.
 Light curve calculated in the Observer instace `o` can be visualized::

     o.plot.lc()